saxix/drf-api-checker/README.rst

         :target: https://pypi.python.org/pypi/drf-api-checker

-This module offers some utilities to check DjangoRestFramework API endpoints variation.
+This module offers some utilities to avoid unwanted changes in Django Rest Framework responses, so to keep stable contracts

 The purpose is to guarantee that any code changes never introduce 'contract violations' changing the Serialization behaviour.